 Robert Hightower is featured in the Then and Now Cookbook

 I hope you enjoy this video that shows that men “ain’t got nuthin’ on us females” when it comes to noodlin’……………

-OK, so the same side of my family whom I discuss above, in spite of the obvious quirky side passed down through the generations to me, also handed down another kind of “noodlin’”- the homemade kind.
+OK, so that same side of my family, in spite of the obvious quirky side passed down through the generations to me, I was handed down another kind of “noodlin’”- the homemade kind.
 I was raised on Sunday lunch that included either chuck roast cooked to perfection, shredding to moist strips, or chicken equally moist and falling off the bone.
 Both were accompanied by homemade noodles gently boiled in the broth from the meats.
 Before we would leave for church, Mom would put the meat, onions and salt and pepper into a dutch oven with water and would leave it to bake slowly while we were gone.
 When we walked into the house after a morning of worship, the aroma would be so permeating that the saliva glands had an immediate Pavlovian response.

-Dad always made the noodles and he did so just as his mother taught him.
-His great-aunt Myrtle, sister to Grandmother, taught Grandmother how to make them.
-Then, my father taught me.
+Dad always made the noodles and he did it just as his mother had taught him.
+His great-aunt Myrtle, Grandmother’s sister, taught Grandmother how to make them and then, my father taught me.
 Dad can cut those noodles so thin that the result is delicate and tender.
 He still makes them when we go home and now, the next generation has taken its place as my children are now making the noodles in their homes.

 1 cup flour